Ronald Reagan

 Anne Gorsuch Burford resigns as EPA Administrator after becoming the first cabinet-level official in American history held in contempt of Congress.
 Gorsuch had refused to turn over Superfund records related to a $1.6 billion hazardous waste cleanup program, citing executive privilege on …

-Anne Gorsuch Burford Ronald Reagan Congress Environmental Protection Agency Neil Gorsuch epa environmental-deregulation regulatory-capture contempt-of-congress superfund +1 more
+Anne Gorsuch Burford Ronald Reagan Congress Environmental Protection Agency (EPA) Neil Gorsuch epa environmental-deregulation regulatory-capture contempt-of-congress superfund +1 more

 Read more →